Skip Navigation

 History of Rockbridge Academy Chrysostom Winners

 Each year, the Association of Classical Christian Schools (ACCS), holds a national speech competition called The Chrysostom Oratory Competition.
-This competition is open to all the member schools in the association of which there are hundreds.
+This competition is open to all the member schools in the association, of which there are over 400 hundred.

 From the Classical Difference website: Chrysostom means “golden mouthed” in Greek.
 John Chrysostom (St. John in the Eastern Orthodox, Catholic, and Anglican churches) began his life in 349 in Antioch and died on his way to exile in 407.
 He was most notably Archbishop of Constantinople.
 So effective was his speech that he could contain city-wide riots and influence the highest levels of royalty.
 But it also got him exiled by those his rhetoric offended.
 In his initial exile, his letters continued to stir the hearts of those who heard them, so he was banished to the farthest extremities of the empire in an attempt to make hearing him impossible.
 Chrysostom spoke the truth with uncompromising beauty, and the power of his words continues to affect the world today.